Power purchase agreement: Financing

 The PPA is often regarded as the central document in the development of independent electricity generating assets (power plants).
 Because it defines the revenue terms for the project and credit quality, it is key to obtaining non-recourse project financing.

 One of the key benefits of the PPA is that by clearly defining the output of the generating assets (such as a solar electric system) and the credit of its associated revenue streams, a PPA can be used by the PPA provider to raise non-recourse financing from a bank or other financing counterparty.

 Funding for PPAs comes from various sources depending on the location of the project, the companies involved and available sources.
-Non-profit and for-profit PPA funders operate, for example, in Australia: PPA pioneers Smart Commercial Solar fund their commercial PPAs largely via the not-for-profit community investment vehicle, Clear Skies Solar Investment.
+Non-profit and for-profit PPA funders operate, for example, in Australia: PPA pioneers Smart Commercial Energy fund their commercial PPAs largely via the not-for-profit community investment vehicle, Clear Skies Solar Investment.

 Operation and metering

 Maintenance and operation of a generation project is the responsibility of the seller.
 This includes regular inspection and repair, if necessary, to ensure prudent practices.
 Liquidated damages will be applied if the seller fails to meet these circumstances.
 Typically, the seller is also responsible for installing and maintaining a meter to determine the quantity of output that will be sold.
 Under this circumstance, the seller must also provide real-time data at the request of the buyer, including atmospheric data relevant to the type of technology installed.